malixsys/angular-style-guide/README.md

     }
     ```

-Using a consistent and short variable name is preferred, for example `ctrl`.
+Using a consistent and short variable name is preferred, for example `$ctrl`.

                                                                The main benefits of using this syntax:
   * Creates an 'isolated' component - binded properties are not part of `$scope` prototype chain.
 This is good practice since `$scope` prototype inheritance has some major drawbacks (this is probably the reason it was removed on Angular 2):